xkrause/comic-app-v2/README.md

 # comic-app-v2
 A newer version of my comic book application from previous repositories

+Note: I do not own any of the images, tey are all from a Google image search.

 Note: This project is a work in progress.
 It is not finished/styled yet, and all features have not been developed.

 In order to get this up ad running, you'll need to have Node.js installed on your machine,